MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 This exercise includes the following tasks:

-- Create a console app and a class file for the `Person` class
+1. Create a console app and `Customer` class

-- Create additional constructors for the `Person` class
+1. Create instance constructors for the `Customer` class

+1. Create an `Account` class with instance constructors

-- Implement instance and static constructors
+1. Implement static constructors for the `Account` class

 This exercise should take approximately **15** minutes to complete.

 ## Before you start

-Before you can start this exercise, you will need to...
+Before you can start this exercise, you need to:

 1. Ensure that you have the latest LTS version of the .NET SDK installed on your computer.
 You can download the latest version of the .NET SDK from the following URL: [https://dotnet.microsoft.com/download](https://dotnet.microsoft.com/download)
 1. Ensure that you have Visual Studio Code installed on your computer.
 You can download Visual Studio Code from the following URL: [https://code.visualstudio.com/](https://code.visualstudio.com/)